Server Side Config

 Change The Default Atlantis Workflow

-If you want to change the default commands that Atlantis runs during plan
+If you want to change the default commands that Atlantis runs during plan and apply phases, you can create a new workflow.

-If you want to use that workflow by default for all repos, use the workflow key default
+If you want to use that workflow by default for all repos, use the workflow key default:

 # repos.yaml